bagnalla/holyc_mal/README.md

 If you see something like "could not initialize SDL", run the command `xhost +` and try again.
 Afterward, do `xhost -` to restore the original setting.

-If you don't wish to use the Docker image, you can follow the steps below.
+If you don't want to use Docker, follow the steps below for manual setup.

 ## Installation